jose-elias-alvarez/typescript.nvim/README.md

 ## Contributing

+### TypeScript Code

 1. Clone the repo and run `npm install`.
 2. Change or add TypeScript source files under the `src/` directory.
-3. Test your changes locally with `npm run dev`.
+3. Try out your changes locally using `npm run dev`.
-4. Build your changes before committing with `npm run build`.
+4. Build your changes before committing using `npm run build`.

+### Lua Code

+Lua-only extensions live in the `extensions/` directory.
+Running `npm run build` copies extensions to the appropriate plugin directory and makes them available to Neovim under the `typescript.extensions` namespace (or a subdirectory if you choose to use one).

+If you update or add a Lua file, make sure to run `npm run build` before committing!
+Your changes will not take effect otherwise.

+## Tests

 Integration tests are in Lua and depend on [plenary.nvim](https://github.com/nvim-lua/plenary.nvim).
 Run `make test` from